styamamo/time-travel-styamamo/README.md

 # branch usage
-author/idea-sprint branch is used to draft idea for sprint intervals for the time machine. feat/polish addresses the issue of polishing the time machine. feat/content is used to address the issue of the contents in the time machine. feat/layout is used to address the issue with the layout, e.g creating the layout for the time machine.
+author/idea-sprint branch is used to draft idea for sprint intervals for the time machine. editor/review branch is used to redit and review the author/idea-sprint branch feat/polish addresses the issue of polishing the time machine. feat/content is used to address the issue of the contents in the time machine. feat/layout is used to address the issue with the layout, e.g creating the layout for the time machine.